+There is anecdotal knowledge~\cite{anecdotalknowledge-spectralops,endpointprotector,owasp, gitguardian} on secret leaks through source code repositories.
+However, there has been little prior research trying to understand better the reasons for and experiences with code secret leakage in source code repositories.
+To address this gap, to the best of our knowledge we are the first to conduct a mixed-methods study, including an online survey and semi-structured in-depth interviews with experienced developers.
+We investigate the following research questions:
-\boldparagraph{RQ2}\textit{What are developers experiences with code secret leakage incidents?} Little is known about developers' experiences when remediating code secret leaks.
-We interview developers on their latest and most impactful secret leaks to learn from their experiences, how they recognized a leak, and on their consequences.

-\boldparagraph{RQ3}\textit{What are developers' experiences with code secret remediation techniques and tools?} Remediating code secret leakage can be challenging.
-We examine deployed remediation approaches, developers' experiences with these approaches, and developers' requirements for approaches.
+\boldparagraph{RQ1}\textit{How widespread is code secret leakage among developers?} Leaking secrets and access tokens in source code poses a potentially serious security threat.
+We asked 109~developers how often they encountered secret leaks in the past. \boldparagraph{RQ2}\textit{What are secret leakage prevention approaches, and what are developers experiences?} Depending on the scenario and context, prevention approaches can differ widely.
+We surveyed and interviewed developers to reveal prevention approaches and the experiences, challenges, and needs that developers have when using them. \boldparagraph{RQ3}\textit{What are developers' experiences with code secret leakage incidents?} Little is known about developers' experiences when remediating code secret leaks.
+We interviewed developers on their latest and most impactful secret leaks to learn from their experiences, how they recognized a leak, and their consequences. \boldparagraph{RQ4}\textit{What are developers' experiences with code secret remediation techniques and tools?} Remediating code secret leakage can be challenging.
+We examine deployed remediation approaches, developers' experiences with these approaches, and their requirements for approaches.

-\boldparagraph{RQ4}\textit{How are developers planning on preventing code secret leakage, and what are their experiences with prevention approaches?} Depending on the use case, prevention approaches can widely differ.
-We surveyed and interviewed developers to reveal prevention approaches and the experiences, challenges, and needs developers have when using them.

 Overall, we conducted a survey with \var{survey.participants.upwork}~freelancers from Upwork and \var{survey.participants.github}~developers from GitHub.
-Additionally, for in-depth insights on developers' experiences with code secret leakage incidents and the approaches they use to prevent and remediate those leaks, we interviewed 14~developers who had experienced code secret leakage in the past.
+For in-depth insights in developers' experiences with code secret leakage incidents and the approaches they use to prevent and remediate leaks, we interviewed another 14~developers who experienced code secret leakage.
 We make the following key contributions: